ApolloSRMMission Log

 FVT/GE Deadlines Keep Moving.
 Stop Living Deadline-to-Deadline.

-The federal reporting deadline for gainful employment and financial value transparency has been moved more than once.
-If a date change throws your team into a scramble, the problem isn't the date — it's the process.
+The federal reporting deadline for gainful employment and financial value transparency has moved more than once.
+If a date change throws your team into a scramble, the problem is not the date.
+It is the process.

 STATS Replaces FVT/GE: What the New Accountability Framework Means for Career Schools

-In January 2026, negotiators reached consensus on STATS — the Student Tuition and Transparency System — as the successor to Financial Value Transparency and Gainful Employment.
-Here's what changes, and what doesn't.
+In January 2026, negotiators reached consensus on STATS, the Student Tuition and Transparency System, as the successor to Financial Value Transparency and Gainful Employment.
+Here is what changes, and what does not.

 AHEAD Rulemaking Wraps: Outcomes Are the New Currency of Accountability